Venetia Williams

 Williams enjoyed her most prolific spell as a trainer between 2002 and 2009, training more than 63 winners for seven consecutive seasons.

-Her best season numerically was 2012-13 when she trained 90 winners.
+Her best season, numerically, was 2012-13, when she trained 90 winners.

-Although she has maintained such high numbers, the quality remains high and her horses earned a record £1.56 million in prize money in 2021-22.
-It eclipsed her 2008-09 season which yielded £1.46 million.
+Although she has maintained such high numbers, the quality remains high, and her horses earned a record £1.56 million in prize money in 2021-22.
+It eclipsed her 2008-09 season, which yielded £1.46 million.

-Venetia Williams Big Race Wins
+Venetia Williams’ Big Race Wins

 The grey Teeton Mill would be the best horse trained by Williams to date.
 The grey won the Badger Beer Chase, Hennessy Gold Cup, King George VI Chase and Ascot Chase.
 Unfortunately, he dislodged a tendon on his hock during the 1999 Cheltenham Gold Cup and was pulled up.
 He was subsequently retired and served as a hack for Williams.

 Mon Mome produced a stunning performance to win the 2009 Grand National at 100-1.
-There was no fluke about his victory, sprinting 12 lengths clear under Liam Treadwell.
+There was no fluke about his victory, sprinting 12 lengths precisely under Liam Treadwell.
 Williams described it as the best day of her career.

 Venetia Williams – Most Famous Victories

-Mon Mome had finished tenth in the 2008 Grand National and the French-bred gelding put the experience to good use when romping away with the 2009 renewal.
+Mon Mome had finished tenth in the 2008 Grand National, and the French-bred gelding put the experience to good use when romping away with the 2009 renewal.
 It had been exactly 100 years since the last French-bred horse won the big race.
 He was the longest-priced winner since Foinavon (100-1) in 1967.

 Summary of Jumps Trainer Venetia Williams